Flu Shots for 2021-2022 - What's New

 January 14, 2021 - JAMA Network Original Investigation - Safety, Reactogenicity, and Health-Related Quality of Life After Trivalent Adjuvanted vs. Trivalent High-Dose Inactivated Influenza Vaccines in Older Adults.
 In a randomized clinical trial of 757 older adults (378 receiving aIIV3 and 379 receiving HD-IIV3), the proportion of participants with moderate-to-severe injection-site pain was not higher after aIIV3 than HD-IIV3.
 In addition, no vaccine-related serious adverse events occurred, and postvaccination health-related quality of life was similar between aIIV3 and IIV3-HD groups.
 These findings suggest that a safety standpoint, aIIV3 or HD-IIV3, is an acceptable option to prevent influenza in older adults.

 January 12, 2021 - JAMA Network article: Broad, Durable Antibody Response in Universal Flu Vaccine Trial.

 January 9, 2021 - A study published in the International Journal of Infectious Diseases found that early administration of Oseltamivir (Tamiflu) is associated with a reduction in 30-day readmissions and composite-outcome of 30-day readmissions and mortality adult hospitalized influenza patients when compared to delayed/no-treatment.

 Universal Influenza Vaccine Research

-Note: This content is aggregated from the US FDA, CDC, research studies, pharmaceutical manufacturers, and the PrecisionVaccinations.com news network.
-The content is reviewed by healthcare providers, such as Dr. Robert Carlson.
+Note: This page's content is aggregated from the US CDC, the WHO, pharmaceutical manufacturers, university studies, and the Precision Vaccinations news network.
+This content is reviewed by healthcare professionals, such as Dr. Robert Carlson.